 Why uplift modelling makes sense in a retail environment

-In medicine, the hippocratic oath exhorts doctors to “First, do no harm.”
-With the exploding volume of customer communications and the clear indication that many are falling on deaf ears, or worse, this is valuable advice for retail marketers as well.
+In medicine, the Hippocratic Oath exhorts doctors to “First, not harm.”
+With the exploding volume of customer communications and the clear indication that many are falling on deaf ears or worse, this is valuable advice for retail marketers as well.
 Every customer engagement should have reasonable potential to add business value, and marketers need to keep in mind that there is also often a downside to engaging the customer needlessly.

-Technology tools, such as predictive analytics, allow retailers the opportunity to employ offer management techniques that recognize the differences amongst customers and their behaviour patterns.
+Technology tools, such as hyper-personalisation software, allow retailers the opportunity to offer management techniques that recognize the differences among customers and their behaviour patterns.
 Not all offers are created equal.
 Today’s analytics can enable retailers to anticipate and predict customer needs; and, identify and decide on the most relevant offers for that particular customer.
-Thus, the “Persuadables” will receive different offers from the “Sure Things” based on their purchase history.
+Thus, the “persuadable” will receive different offers from the “Sure Things” based on their purchase history.

 The decision on the “best-next-action” offer is performed in real-time, using the retailer’s own data and business rules, including eligibility, cost, value and quantity for each offer.
 These factors are assessed against predicted outcomes, enabling the retailer to automatically allocate the right offers to the right individuals across the right channels.